-“Before we called it 3D printing, it was called rapid prototyping," Greg Paulsen, director of applications engineering for third-party manufacturer Xometry, said.
-"It was seen as a way to get close enough to a functional model.”
+“Before we called it ‘3D printing,’ it was called ‘rapid prototyping,'” said Greg Paulsen, director of applications engineering for third-party manufacturer Xometry.
+“It was seen as a way to get close enough to a functional model.”

 Now that’s changing.
 While entrepreneurs still gladly use 3D printing for prototyping, the technology has become more accessible and adaptable, leading to new applications.

-“The main development I’d summarize is moving from a primarily prototyping solution, currently the killer [application] for 3D printing, to end part production,” said Filemon Schoffer, chief marketing officer at 3DHubs.
-"This is already happening but will continue to accelerate.”
+“The main development I’d summarize is moving from a primarily prototyping solution, currently the killer [application] for 3D printing, to end-part production,” said Filemon Schoffer, co-founder and CCO of online manufacturing platform Hubs.
+“This is already happening but will continue to accelerate.”
 [Related: How to Test a Business Idea]

-Though 3D printers can be slow moving, they’re adept at fulfilling low-volume production needs.
-Much like with prototyping, if an entrepreneur is ready to launch a new product and isn’t certain of the demand, he or she can print a small amount to test the waters.
-Low-volume production is also common when it comes to medical devices, for example, as manufacturers create, test and redesign their products for optimization.
+Though 3D printers can be slow, they’re adept at fulfilling low-volume production needs.
+Much like with prototyping, if an entrepreneur is ready to launch a new product and isn’t certain of the demand, they can print a small amount to test the waters.
+Low-volume production is also common for medical devices, for example, as manufacturers create, test and redesign their products for optimization.

-While low-volume manufacturing suits the capabilities of 3D printing, advances in technology make 3D printing a viable option of higher volume production as well.
+While low-volume manufacturing suits the capabilities of 3D printing, advances in technology make 3D printing a viable option of higher-volume production.
 Small businesses should consider the potential value of 3D printing in the mass customization of goods.

-“Currently, 3D printing is mostly used in industries and applications with low-volume, high-unit cost and the need for customization, where costs of 3D printing are outweighed by the benefits,” said Scott Schiller, global head of customer and market development for HP Inc.’s 3D printing business.
+“Currently, 3D printing is mostly used in industries and applications with low-volume, high-unit cost and the need for customization, where costs of 3D printing are outweighed by the benefits,” said J. Scott Schiller, global head of customer and market development for HP Inc.’s 3D printing business.
 “However, [technological] improvement has been pushing the limits of the technology and unlocking its use in mass production applications.
-In the next five years, we’ll see part design become more function and volume oriented, and 3D printing will begin to fit into production systems across industries.”
+In the next five years, we’ll see part design become more function- and volume-oriented, and 3D printing will begin to fit into production systems across industries.”

-Another beneficial use for 3D printers is the creation of mechanical parts, either for sale in large industries or for personal repairs.
-Many products of 3D printing aren’t sold directly to consumers but are created by companies (or third-party contractors) as components in a larger project.
-One example is GE Aviation’s 3D printed fuel nozzle.
-The company recently produced its 30,000th nozzle after starting production in 2015.
+Another beneficial use for 3D printers is the creation of mechanical parts – either for sale in large industries or for personal repairs.
+Many products of 3D printing aren’t sold directly to consumers, but are created by companies – or third-party contractors – as components of a larger project.
+One example is GE Aviation’s 3D-printed fuel nozzle, which rolled out in 2015.

-One particularly exciting aspect of 3D printing is the ability to print biomedical devices tailored specifically to individuals.
-For example, some companies are developing 3D printed, custom prosthetics for amputees; these prosthetics are designed to be far more comfortable for the user.
+One particularly exciting aspect of 3D printing is the ability to print biomedical devices customized to individuals.
+For example, some companies are developing 3D-printed, custom prosthetics for amputees; these prosthetics are designed to be far more comfortable for the user.

 Other notable uses of 3D printing in the healthcare space are in ongoing efforts to develop printable organs for patients in need of transplants, and the printing of chemicals and proteins to develop new medicines.

 When engineers design a product, they must keep in mind the limitations of the production process.
-3D printers can create parts previously considered unachievable using traditional manufacturing techniques.
-This opens an entirely new world in the design phase, which can lead to better, more efficient products and component parts.
-Many of these 3D printed creations add value to important products, while others are downright unusual.
+3D printers can create parts previously considered unachievable with traditional manufacturing techniques.
+This opens an entirely new world in the design phase, which can lead to better, more efficient products and components.
+Many of these 3D-printed creations add value to important products, while others are downright unusual.